jsm28/matholymp-py/docs/online-registration.rst

   that person did in fact participate previously (checking with the relevant country if necessary).

+* Sometimes a registration for one person may have most of the registration details changed so it now refers to another person (whether in the same role or a different role).
+In such cases, the link for previous participation, or its absence, should be checked, since it may have been correct for the person previously registered but not for the new details.

 * If languages chosen seem unlikely for contestants from a given country (for example, all contestants from a non-English-speaking country requesting only English papers), check the correctness of